mdaud23/learn-english/longman.md

 The fruits were rotting because of the moisture in the crates carrying them to market: (C)

 The speaker was trying to make his point was often interrupted vociferously: (I)

+#### Skill 5: Be Careful of Past Participles
+> A past participle often ends In -ed, but there are also many Irregular past participles.
+For many verbs, including -ed verbs, the simple past and the past participle are the same and can be easily confused.
+The -ed form of the verb can be (1) the simple past, (2) the past participle of a verb, or (3) an adjective.
+1. She painted this picture
+2. She has painted this picture
+3. The picture painted by Karen is now in a museum

+`The money was (offered) by the client was not (accepted): (I)` `The car (listed) in the advertisement had already (stalled): (C)`

+note: kadang kayak ada kurang koma di awal gitu ya, tapi itu dianggap betul
+note: Still a novelty in the late nineteenth century, **photography was** limited to the rich